esphome/esphome-docs/components/sim800l.rst

 Component/Hub
 -------------

-The ``SIM800L`` Component provides the ability to dial, send and receive SMS text messages.
+The ``SIM800L`` Component provides the ability to dial, send/receive SMS text messages and send/receive USSD codes.
 The device must be connected via a :doc:`UART bus </components/uart>` supporting both receiving and transmitting line.
 The UART bus must be configured at the same speed of the module which is by default 9600bps.
 The required connection wires are ``+VCC``, ``GND``, ``RX`` and ``TX``.